Fraud can impact any business, small or large. Here's what you need to know to protect yours.

 - Have mandatory vacation and job rotation.

-- Create a hotline/tip line and rewards for whistleblowers.
+- Create a hotline or tip line and rewards for whistleblowers.

-Small businesses, however, must be extra vigilant about fraud, Hetherington says.
+Small businesses must be extra vigilant about fraud, Hetherington said.

-"Small businesses in particular are extremely susceptible to employee fraud as they often lack the anti-fraud controls or policies found in larger organizations," said Hetherington.
+"Small businesses, in particular, are extremely susceptible to employee fraud, as they often lack the anti-fraud controls or policies found in larger organizations," she said.

-- Small companies seldom bother with a background check on new employees, potentially inviting hackers, predators and even convicted felons into the organization.
-Conduct a thorough background check that goes back over the past seven years on all employees before hiring to see if there is a criminal history.
+Small companies seldom bother doing background checks on new employees, which means they're potentially inviting hackers, predators and even convicted felons into the organization.
+Before hiring an employee, conduct a thorough background check that goes back seven years to see if there is a criminal history.
 [Looking for the best background check services?
 Check out our best picks.]

-- With a signed release, check new employees' credit reports for any fiscal irresponsibility, especially if they'll be working in any kind of financial role.
+With a signed release, check new employees' credit reports for any fiscal irresponsibility, especially if they'll be working in any kind of financial role.
 During an economic crisis, it's OK to have some financial stresses, but you wouldn't want your comptroller to be filing for bankruptcy.

-- Once the employee is being considered for hire, review their social networks for anything that could be damaging to your business's reputation, especially any past animosity against their former employer.
+Once the employee is being considered for hire, review their social networks for anything that could be damaging to your business's reputation, especially any animosity against their former employer.

-- Institute an employee policy that outlines expected employee behavior anytime they are representing the company, including any mention on their social networks.
+Institute an employee policy that outlines expected employee behavior anytime they represent the company, including any mentions on their social networks.